Wrightbus

-Wrightbus is a Northern Ireland based bus manufacturer and a pioneer of the low-floor bus.
+Wrightbus (stylized WRIGHT, or simply Wright) is a Northern Irish bus manufacturer and a pioneer of the low-floor bus.
 The company was established in 1946 by Robert Wright and was later run by his son William Wright, until it was acquired in 2019 by British businessman Jo Bamford.

 History

+1940s to 1970s – Early years

 Wrightbus was founded in 1946 as Robert Wright & Son Coachbuilders.
 In its early years it rebodied lorries.
+In 1978, the company released its first aluminium-structured bus bodywork.

+1990s – Breakthrough into bus bodybuilding sector

-In 1978, the company released its first aluminium-structured bus bodywork.Wright's breakthrough into the mainstream bus bodybuilding sector came in the early 1990s.
-The Handybus was a midibus body offered on a variety of chassis but was more successful than the emerging Dennis Dart in attracting reasonably-sized orders from a variety of operators including London Buses, Go Ahead Northern, Ulsterbus and Citybus (Belfast).
+Wright's breakthrough into the mainstream bus bodybuilding sector came in the early 1990s.
+The Handybus was a midibus body offered on a variety of chassis but was most successful on the emerging Dennis Dart, attracting reasonably-sized orders from a variety of operators including London Buses, Go Ahead Northern, Ulsterbus and Citybus (Belfast).
 This was followed by a move into the full-size single deck market with the Endeavour which was fitted to Dennis Javelin, Leyland Tiger and Scania K93 chassis, and enabled Wright to develop its highly successful Endurance body which competed with the Alexander Strider and Northern Counties Paladin for orders on Volvo B10B and Scania N113CRB chassis.

 Other Wright products introduced in this period included two Mercedes-Benz-based products, the O405 based Cityranger and the OH1416 based Urbanranger.
 The latter was launched around the time bus operators in the UK began switching to low floor chassis and consequently only attracted a handful of orders.
 However, Wright had become well established in the bus bodybuilding sector by then, and was able to exploit the opportunities the low-floor revolution would offer it from the mid-1990s onwards.

 Low-floor

-In 1993, the Pathfinder on low floor Dennis Lance SLF and Scania N113CRL chassis was unveiled.The Axcess-Ultralow was introduced in 1995 and offered on the Scania L113 chassis.
+In 1993, the Pathfinder on low floor Dennis Lance SLF and Scania N113CRL chassis was unveiled.

+The Axcess-Ultralow was introduced in 1995 and offered on the Scania L113 chassis.
 At this time it was selling in reasonable numbers to UK bus operators, but unlike other bodybuilders who could only offer the L113 with step-entrance bodies, Wright modified it by removing the middle section of the chassis and thus offered UK bus operators one of the first mainstream low-floor body/chassis combinations.
 A major customer for the Axcess-Ultralow was FirstGroup, taking approximately 240.

 Next up was the Volvo B10L based Liberator introduced at the end of 1995: National Express ordered 120 in 1997.
+This would be followed by the Renown body built on the Volvo B10BLE chassis, which went on to become the standard bus of the Blazefield Group.